PRUBHTEJ/Python-Projects/README.md

 6. **[Data Acquisition using bs4 library]()**

-A common requirements.txt file has also been included in this repository.
+A common requirements.txt file has been included in this repository.